-In the timetable listings, cognate departments at Dalhousie include: Canadian Studies, Community Health and Epidemiology, Contemporary Studies, Earth Sciences, Environmental Engineering, Environmental Studies, Gender and Women's Studies, Geography, Health Promotion, International Development Studies, Journalism, Leisure Studies, Marine Affairs, Mechanical Engineering, Oceanography, Philosophy, Physics and Atmospheric Science, Physiology, Planning, Political Science, Psychology, Public Administration, Religious Studies, Science, Social Work, Sociology and Social Anthropology, Sustainability, and Theatre.
+See a list of potential courses at Dalhousie in 2019-20.
+You may need permission from the instructor to register for the course if you don't have the prerequisite, but permission is not needed from Architecture or the Faculty of Graduate Studies.
+For all courses, see the Dalhousie University timetable.
+Cognate departments at Dalhousie include: Canadian Studies, Community Health and Epidemiology, Contemporary Studies, Earth Sciences, Environmental Engineering, Environmental Studies, Gender and Women's Studies, Geography, Health Promotion, International Development Studies, Journalism, Leisure Studies, Marine Affairs, Mechanical Engineering, Oceanography, Philosophy, Physics and Atmospheric Science, Physiology, Planning, Political Science, Psychology, Public Administration, Religious Studies, Science, Social Work, Sociology and Social Anthropology, Sustainability, and Theatre.

 2. Take a graduate course (5xxx or higher) from another university

 Go to FGS Forms and Documents to download a "Graduate Student Letter of Permission" form.
 Print, fill in, sign, and submit both pages to the Architecture office by the end of the first week of the term.
 Keep a copy for your records.
 Download and fill in a Confirmation of Registration at Host University form and ask the other university's registrar to send it to Dalhousie's registrar.
 You will pay the tuition fee to the other university.
 Keep a copy of all paperwork.
 See the Saint Mary's University timetable.

 3. Take an elevated undergraduate course (2xxx or higher + extra work) from another Dalhousie department